 The Company was incorporated pursuant to the laws of the Province of Ontario in January, 1934.
 Through various actions at the end of the 1990's up to 2006, the Company reorganized itself and amalgamated various subsidiaries to establish its current form.
-Subsequently, four subsidiaries were acquired-Minera Alamos de Sonora S.A. de C.V.; Molibdeno Los Verdes S.A. de C.V.; Cobre 4H S.A. de C.V.; and Minera Mirlos, S. de R.L. de C.V.,
+Subsequently, four subsidiaries were acquired- Minera Alamos de Sonora S.A. de C.V.; Molibdeno Los Verdes S.A. de C.V.; Cobre 4H S.A. de C.V.; and Minera Mirlos, S. de R.L. de C.V.

 On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. and its wholly owned subsidiary Durango Fern Mines, S.A. de C.V.
-The project is currently in development and it is expected that a construction decision, if deemed appropriate by management, can be made in 2021.
+The project is currently in development and it is expected that a construction decision, if deemed appropriate by management, could be made in 2021.

 On April 13, 2018, the Company acquired Corex Gold Corporation ("Corex") as approved by Corex shareholders pursuant to a special meeting held on April 4, 2018.
 Under the terms of the Agreement, each Corex shareholder received 0.95 common shares of Minera Alamos Inc. in exchange for each Corex share held.
-The business combination was completed by way of share exchange pursuant to a statutory plan of arrangement under the Business Corporations Act (British Columbia) resulting in Corex becoming a wholly owned subsidiary of Minera
+The business combination was completed by way of share exchange pursuant to a statutory plan of arrangement under the Business CorporationsAct (British Columbia) resulting in Corex becoming a wholly owned subsidiary of Minera

 Alamos Inc. Pursuant to the transaction, the Company issued 150,470,661 common shares valued at \$0.14 to the former shareholders of Corex.
-In connection with this transaction, the Company also issued 22,985,725 warrants valued at \$689,886 and issued 6,935,000 share purchase options valued at \$798,000 in exchange for the cancelation of Corex warrants and options outstanding.
+In connection with this transaction, the Company also issued 22,985,725 warrants valued at \$689,886 and issued 6,935,000 share purchase options valued at \$798,000 in exchange for the cancellation of Corex warrants and options outstanding.
 The warrants were valued using the Black-Scholes valuation model using the following weighted assumptions: expected dividend yield 0%, expected volatility 77% risk free rate of return 2.0% and an expected life of 1.13 years.
-The options were valued using the Black-Scholes valuation model using the following weighted averaged assumptions: expected dividend yield 0%, expected volatility 123% risk free rate of return 2.0% and an expected life of 3.26 years.
+The options were valued using the Black-Scholes valuation model using the following weighted own and an expected life of 1.13 years.
+The options were valued using the Black-Scholes valuation model using the following weighted assumptions: expected for the averaged assumptions: expected dividend yield 0%, expected volatility 123% risk free rate of return 2.0% and an expected life of 3.26 years.